mlorentedev/mlorentedev.github.io/_posts/2024-09-15-scaling-beyond-a-single-server.md

 ---
 layout: post
-title: Scaling from zero to one million users
+title: Scaling Beyond a Single Server
 date: "2024-09-15"
 categories:
   - "System Design"
+  - "Architecture"
 tags:
   - "system design"
+  - "architecture"
 lang: en
 lang-ref: intro
 ---

 In this post, I will discuss how to build a system from scratch that supports a single user and gradually scales to support one million users.
-I will of this site to illustrate the key concepts.

 ### Single server architecture